tkocza/data_miners/_posts/2020-02-21-Kivy_app_part1.md

                 app.root.current = "surveyScreen"
 ```

-For changing screen you use Screen *name*.
+Setting *app.root.current* parameter allows you to redirect to target screen (SurveyScreen).
+Please remember to use a *name* screen parameter as a value.

 You have just done your first multipages simple app!

-Adding additional field for your survey is quite easy.
-Change your SurveyScreen *simple_app_with_survey_layout.kv* file:
+Adding additional fields to your survey is quite easy.
+Change your SurveyScreen *simple_app_with_survey_layout.kv* file like this:

 ```python
 <SurveyScreen>